jodawill/same/README.md

 To save the game, type ':w'.
 (Not yet implemented.)

+To play on easy mode, type ':easy'.
+To go back to hard mode, type ':hard'.

 ##Strategy

 Points are calculated by (n-1)<sup>2</sup>, where n is the number of blocks in the chain being deleted.
 Thus, the more blocks you have in a chain, the more points you will earn.